 The Best Products For Asian Hair

-As Asian hair types usually suffer the unenviable fate of being both thick and shiny (bitter, us?) volume is often the blind spot.
-“Creating extra volume and texture is often important in Asian hair,” says Lendon.
+As Asian hair types usually suffer the unenviable fate of being both thick and shiny, volume is often the blind spot.
+“Creating extra texture is often important in Asian hair,” says Lendon.
 “Using a clay will help to create definition but apply a strong hairspray to keep styles in place.”

-You’ll need to switch up your approach to styling though, depending on which look you’ve plumped for.
+You’ll need to switch up your approach to styling though, depending on which look you plump for.
 “For shorter Asian hair, dry the style with a good quality hair dryer and use a metal barrelled round brush to add body and bounce.
 For longer Asian hairstyles, try applying heat with tongs or straightening irons to add shine and shape,” says Lendon.

-Fine hair is pretty hard to make the best of because it feels like there’s not much to work with.
+Fine hair is pretty hard to make the best of because it feels like there’s not much to work with when it comes to this men’s hair type.
 Unfortunately, you won’t get even a fraction of the sympathy that those with diminishing locks do.
 You’ve still got a full head of hair, it’s just a bit more shy and retiring than other types.

 The Best Products For Fine Hair

 Don’t douse your head in all that powder and hope something will stick; you need a bit of technique here.
-“Men with fine hair should use a vent brush and a hair dryer, drying upside down to add body to the final style,” says Lanzante.
+“Men with fine hair should use a vent brush and a hairdryer, drying upside down to add body to the final style,” adds Lanzante.
 Just watch out for headrush.